Super League round five: Warrington Wolves secure hard-fought victory 14-12 win over St Helens as Hull FC hold off Wakefield Trinity fightback

 - Choose the Sky Sports push notifications you want! 🔔

-Warrington now move fifth with a third win in five games, with Saints staying third in Super League despite the defeat.
+Warrington now move sixth with a third win in five games, with Saints fourth in Super League despite the defeat due to superior points difference.

 Warrington inflict tough loss to move joint on points with Saints